IEEE International Workshop on Practical Issues in Building Sensor Network Applications

 While enabling technologies have evolved into mature and widely available solutions, insights gathered from real-world sensor network deployments are still scarce and many practical issues in building sensor network applications persist.
 A thorough understanding of these challenges from a practical/systems perspective is still necessary.
 This especially applies to insights from the areas of hardware platforms of sensor and actuator nodes, their operating systems, the networking of nodes, and fresh perspectives from field trials and applications.

-This workshop aims at bringing together researchers from both academia and industry to showcase their work and obtain feedback.
-It serves as a forum for the sensing network research communities working on embedded sensing systems to discuss open issues, novel solutions, and the future development of wireless sensing in general.
-We encourage contributions describing innovative work in the realms of wireless sensor networks, cyber-physical systems, smart spaces, machine-to-machine communication, the Internet of Things, and all related disciplines.
+The IEEE SenseApp workshop series brought together researchers from both academia and industry to showcase their work and obtain feedback.
+It served as a forum for the sensing network research communities working on embedded sensing systems to discuss open issues, novel solutions, and the future development of wireless sensing in general.
+Contributions described innovative work in the realms of wireless sensor networks, cyber-physical systems, smart spaces, machine-to-machine communication, the Internet of Things, and all related disciplines.